Syro-Malabaric Rite: Qudasha of Theodore

-The Qūdāśa of Theodore is used from the season of the Annunciation until the Sunday of Osana.
+The Qūdāśa of Theodore is used from the season of the Annunciation until the Sunday of Ōśāna.
 The second anaphora is longer and more elaborate with prayers compared to the Addai-Mari anaphora.
 It has a clearer expression of the East Syrian Christology.
 It is often referred to as the 2nd Qūdāśa, instead of using Theodore's name.
 Theodore was considered by many religious scholars to be a Nestorian heretic.
 The Synod of Udayamperoor, held in 1599 under the leadership of Portuguese missionaries, prohibited the use of the anaphoras of Theodore and Nestorius and ordered the destruction of manuscripts.
 These two anaphoras were approved by Pope Pius XII on June 26, 1957, as part of the restoration of the Syro-Malabar liturgy, when he promulgated the restored Syro-Malabar 'Taqsa' (liturgical order).
 However, these were completely omitted from the Taqsa published by the Syro-Malabar bishops in Kerala in 1962 and subsequent years.
 It was only in 2013 that Theodore's Anaphora was restored for liturgical use in the Syro-Malabar Church.